Jon-Henri Damski: Windy City Times (1985–1995)

 They did not all die of AIDS, but many of Damski's friends and companions did.
 He recalls those lost to AIDS in 1991, when, writing about relationships, he remembers that his mother had "told me to date many and younger."
 He lists "Joe, David, Dan, Bob, Bryan and my long-time companion, Omega [Michael Orsetti]."

 "I am not bitter, just in shock.
 I feel like I have been hit by God's own Stun Gun."

-After Damski's diagnosis of malignant melanoma two years later, an uncommon theme began to show up more often in his weekly writings: he began to speak more about his own life both before and during what would be his 23 years in Chicago.
+After Damski's diagnosis of melanoma two years later, an uncommon theme began to show up more often in his weekly writings: he began to speak more about his own life both before and during what would be his 23 years in Chicago.

 In the pages of Windy City Times, Damski dissected the trials of the man arrested for the horrific dismemberment of Danny Bridges.
 He wrote a multi-part series on the trials of Larry Eyler in 1986, and in 1992.
 Damski would maintain for decades that Eyler had been wrongly convicted in Bridges' death as the sole killer.
 Damski and others believed an Indiana State University professor, Dr. Robert David Little, had been at least an accomplice—and he would publish multiple columns about the topic over the next ten years, including an interview with a source who went on the record placing Dr. Little "at the scene of the crime" and while under oath, showing scars from when the information sciences professor had cut him during sex.
 Meanwhile, Dr. Little was tried separately, in Indiana, before the witness Damski interviews had been found; Dr. Little was cleared of any wrongdoing.
 Kathleen Zellner, Eyler's attorney at the time of his death, continued to maintain in court filings that the sole killer of Danny Bridges was Larry Eyler.